-106-124 Medical Secretary Internship/Field Study 1 Credit
+106-124 Medical Administrative Specialist Externship/Field Study

-In this course, students apply and interview for Medical Administrative Specialist internship placements.
+In this course, students apply and interview for medical office internship placements.
 Once selected, the student will apply the knowledge and skills obtained in the classroom to a work environment.

-Prerequisites: Completion of 48 credits with grades of "C-" or better in all core courses of the Medical Administrative Specialist Program.
+Prerequisites: Completion of 48 credits in the Medical Administrative Specialist Program.